-Chinese Citizens Rebuff Court Official’s Claim That Judicial System is Perfect
+Chinese Citizens Rebuff Court Official’s Claim That Judicial System Is Perfect

 Dissidents and Rights Lawyers

-“Our [legal] viewpoint is clear, practicing faith is not a crime,” he said.
+“Our [legal] viewpoint is clear: Practicing faith is not a crime,” he said.

 Chinese scholar Yu Jianrong once conducted a survey of more than 2,000 petitioners.
 Of them, only three had resolved their grievances through the petition system.
 More than 60 percent of them had been detained by Chinese authorities because of their petitioning.

 Because of the large number of petitioners who get arrested and detained at black jails, the League of Chinese Victims was established in Hong Kong in December 2008 to help secure petitioners’ rights.
-Within three months, 80,000 people registered to become members.
+Within three months, 80,000 people had registered to become members.

-Netizens were dismayed at the court senior official’s comments.
+Netizens were dismayed at the senior court official’s comments.
 One posted, “If the Party says you’re guilty, then you’re guilty.
-So of course there are no wrongful cases.”
+So, of course, there are no wrongful cases.”

 Li Xin’an and Xiao Lusheng contributed to this report.